roura356a/csk/intl.en-US/API Reference/Clusters/Create a cluster/Create a managed edge Kubernetes cluster.md

 -   To install nginx-ingress-controller and enable Internet access, specify the component in the following format: \[\{"name":"nginx-ingress-controller","config":"\{\\"IngressSlbNetworkType\\":\\"internet\\"\}"\}\].
 -   If you do not want to install nginx-ingress-controller, specify the component in the following format: \[\{"name": "nginx-ingress-controller","config": "","disabled": true\}\].

 **Event center**: Optional.
 By default, the event center feature is enabled.
 The event center feature allows you to log Kubernetes events, query events, and raise alerts.
 Logstores that are associated with the Kubernetes event center are free of charge for the first 90 days.
-For more information, see [Create and use a Kubernetes event center](/intl.en-US/Application/K8s Event Center/Create and use a Kubernetes event center.md).
+For more information, see [t1857672.md\#](/intl.en-US/Application/K8s Event Center/Create and use a Kubernetes event center.md).

 **Event center**: Optional.
 By default, the event center feature is enabled.
 The event center feature allows you to log Kubernetes events, query events, and raise alerts.
 Logstores that are associated with the Kubernetes event center are free of charge for the first 90 days.